Felipe-dot/Felipe-dot/README.md

 ### About me

-- 🌱 I’m Full Stack Development;
+- 🌱 I’m Full Stack Developer;

 - 💬 Ask me about anything, I'm glad to help you;